webnerdnick/plastic_monstrosity/README.md

 The printable part files are originally sourced from spiffcow's git repo, and details and documentation have been compied from the Thingiverse project page at: https://www.thingiverse.com/thing:2471313 and OpenBuilds here: https://openbuilds.com/builds/plastic-monstrosity.5353/

 This repo was started as a way to further organize the project and make it easier for those wishing to build the project to understand how things come together.

+If you'd like to contact me with questions or contibuting, please feel free to contact me at webnerdnick@gmail.com.

 ### Original Summary of Project
 > This is my massive CNC capable of cutting a full 4x8 sheet of plywood with room to spare!
 This is optimized specifically for cutting plywood, and I believe this is probably the least expensive way to build a CNC capable of accurately cutting plywood in a reasonable amount of time.
 There are other designs out there, but I've yet to see another one that maintains performance and accuracy while keeping the overall price below $1000 for a 4x8' cutting area.
 I really enjoyed designing and building this, and I hope it can help lower the barrier of entry for makers looking to build the kind of things you see on [OpenDesk](http://www.opendesk.cc) or [WikiHouse](https://wikihouse.cc/).